imagineLife/big-site/content/mongo/schema-patterns/overview.md

 Maybe bucket daily documents.
 Maybe bucket chat app message content into one doc per channel per day?!
 These time-based docs make OLD docs easy to identify and easy to archive when old enough.
+Some data is best used in a "column-oriented" pattern in a relational setup.
+In Mongo this could be 1-key from EVERY doc.
+Buckets can serve "column-oriented" data for quick access: if one key is regularly needed from a large document, consider making a bucketed collection that is JUST a few keys, including the few that are needed.

+### Watch out during bucketing

+Bucketing seems to perform best when inserted buckets are always "new", and not randomly sequenced in between other documents.
+Steer away from "randomly" adding or deleting buckets.

+When storing multiple bucketed collections that may be accommodating few-keys (like "column" oriented subsets of data), aggregating and sorting ACROSS BUCKETS is complex. **Sort the documents in bucketed collections** to alleviate the need to sort when querying.